 If you really want your window or mirror to be streak free, clean from the top to the bottom.
 Because the cleaning solution can drip, use gravity to your advantage and let the cleaner drip into areas you haven't washed yet.
 Begin at the top and work your way down to make sure that no drips will happen on the glass surfaces that are already perfectly cleaned.

 Wash Windows on a Cloudy Day

-You may think this should be the opposite, that you could see the dirt on the glass better if the sun were streaming in.
+You may think this should be the opposite as you can see the dirt on the glass better with the streaming in.
 The sun, however, can prematurely dry the window washing fluid, leaving residue and streaks.
 If you wait for a cloudy day to wash your windows, the cleaning solution will remain until you wipe it away and you will end up with a brilliant streak-free shine.

 03 of 08

 It is amazing what a difference this one simple tool makes on glass surfaces.
 Sometimes the first wipe of the cloth doesn't remove all of the cleaning solution and having to re-wipe areas of glass is a guarantee that you'll have streaks.
 Using a squeegee, however, makes it effortless to polish each section of the window.
 A long-handled squeegee is a must if you will be doing tall windows, and it will do double duty in cleaning shower walls as well.